 Following input from the community, a number of upgrades were identified in a Concept Plan for Deep Water Point and have now been planned for the site.
 In 2014, a new Deep Water Point jetty was opened.
 The original jetty had been closed to the public since 2011 due to its advanced age and many years of exposure to wind, sun and rain, causing the jetty to become unsafe.

 In 2016, the City received $110,000 in grant funding from the Disability Services Commission for a specialised ‘changing place’ which will see the current change rooms converted to accessible public toilets, with the addition of a separate ‘Changing Place’ facility that will include a full sized change table and hoists.
-The upgrades will take place in stages and will include river foreshore erosion prevention, a new café and changing room facility, playground improvements, boat ramp, parking and park furniture.
+The upgrades have taken place in stages and included river foreshore erosion prevention, a new café and changing room facility, playground improvements, boat ramp, parking and park furniture.

 Dome Group was selected as a preferred proponent from the Public Request for Proposal (RFP 01/14) process.
 This was a process previously endorsed by Council and which the City undertook in February 2014, to seek submissions in relation to the redevelopment and operation of a new café facility at Deep Water Point Reserve.